Charles MacTavish: Election controversy

 However, an election petition was raised to challenge the result, and was adjudicated in March 1848 by a committee composed of five MPs from across the political spectrum.
-The main challenge was that he was legally an alien - an American citizen rather than a British subject, and so barred from sitting in Parliament.
+The main challenge was that MacTavish was legally an alien – an American citizen rather than a British subject, and so barred from sitting in Parliament.
 In addition, it was alleged that he had failed to properly declare his qualification to sit, and that he and his agents had been guilty of bribing electors.

 On the main challenge, the opposition argued strongly that the various statutes which would make him a British subject had been passed before the 1801 Act of Union, and did not extend to Ireland; under existing Irish law, which had not been altered since the Union, he would need to be born to parents both of whom were British subjects.
 This point was contested over the first three days, with testimony taken from his father and a copy of an American passport provided as evidence, and a debate about whether his mother had in fact been born in England.
 Eventually, the parliamentary committee concluded that "it has not been proved that the sitting member is an alien disqualified from law from sitting in Parliament".

 However, his victory was short-lived; over the third and fourth days, the hearing proceeded to examine a number of disputed votes in the election, and eventually concluded that several votes had been cast by ineligible voters.
 This reduced MacTavish's total below that of McCullagh, who was declared elected on March 18, 1848.

 Later life

 Following this disappointment, MacTavish chose to return to America.
 In the early 1850s, he married Marcella (Ella) Scott, the youngest daughter of General Winfield Scott (later to be a candidate for president).

 MacTavish acquired the Carrollton Hall estate from his parents in 1850, and sold it again in July 1864 for $100,000.
 The house would return to the family in the 1880s, however, when it passed to Charles Carroll, son of John Lee Carroll, a distant cousin.
 In 1850, he had estimated the value of his property at $50,000 in land, and in 1860, $60,000 in land and $40,000 in assets.

 As owner of Carrollton Hall, MacTavish was also a slaveowner; the estate had 50 slaves in the 1850 census, and 51 in the 1860 census, while an advertisement for sale, estimated to be around 1860, included 38 slaves.
-He may have freed some or all of his slaves during the American Civil War - in June 1864, John Woolley, the provost marshal for the Baltimore region, enquired about his loyalty to the Union, and a local officer reported that MacTavish was a "thoroughly loyal citizen" who "gave us every facility for enrolling his slaves".
+He may have freed some or all of his slaves during the American Civil War – in June 1864, John Woolley, the provost marshal for the Baltimore region, enquired about his loyalty to the Union, and a local officer reported that MacTavish was a "thoroughly loyal citizen" who "gave us every facility for enrolling his slaves".
 No slaves were recorded in the sale that July, a few months before slavery was formally abolished in Maryland.